asamuzaK/withExEditor/README.md

 ### Select An Editor
 * Choose the editor which you want to use.
+Or, you can enter the editor path directly in the input field below.
 * When selecting an editor on Mac OS X, pick the file under `/Applications/[yourEditor].app/Contents/MacOS/` directory.
-* Or, you can also enter the editor path directly in the input field below.

 ### Command Line Options
 * Command line options of the editor.